 - Kefir improves the functioning of the nervous system – it is a source of the water-soluble B vitamins, which are necessary for all metabolic processes in the cells of the nervous system.

-Kefir may rarely cause any undesirable reactions while breastfeeding.
-Yet, including any new foods in lactating mum’s diet should be done with care.
+Kefir may rarely cause any undesirable reactions during the breastfeeding period.
+Yet, the inclusion of any new foods in lactating mum’s diet should be done with care.

-First, the breastfeeding mother should ensure that she and her baby are not allergic to dairy products.
+First, as we already said earlier, the breastfeeding mother should ensure that she and her baby are not allergic to dairy products.

-As we already said, milk allergy and milk (or lactose) intolerance are very different health conditions.
-While lactose intolerance is a relatively mild condition due to the inefficient processing of milk products in the gastrointestinal tract, milk allergy is a severe autoimmune disease that may result in violent and dangerous reactions of the body, including anaphylaxis.
+Let’s remind one more time that milk allergy and milk (or lactose) intolerance are very different health conditions.
+While lactose intolerance is a relatively mild condition due to the inefficient processing of milk products in the gastrointestinal tract, milk allergy is a severe autoimmune disease that may result in violent and even life-threatening reactions of the body, including anaphylaxis.